Kidney: Gross anatomy

 The functional substance, or parenchyma, of the human kidney is divided into two major structures: the outer renal cortex and the inner renal medulla.
 Grossly, these structures take the shape of eight to 18 cone-shaped renal lobes, each containing renal cortex surrounding a portion of medulla called a renal pyramid.
 Between the renal pyramids are projections of cortex called renal columns.
-Nephrons, the urine-producing functional structures of the kidney, span the cortex and medulla.
-The initial filtering portion of a nephron is the renal corpuscle, which is located in the cortex.
-This is followed by a renal tubule that passes from the cortex deep into the medullary pyramids.
-Part of the renal cortex, a medullary ray is a collection of renal tubules that drain into a single collecting duct.

 The tip, or papilla, of each pyramid empties urine into a minor calyx; minor calyces empty into major calyces, and major calyces empty into the renal pelvis.
 This becomes the ureter.
 At the hilum, the ureter and renal vein exit the kidney and the renal artery enters.
 Hilar fat and lymphatic tissue with lymph nodes surround these structures.
 The hilar fat is contiguous with a fat-filled cavity called the renal sinus.
 The renal sinus collectively contains the renal pelvis and calyces and separates these structures from the renal medullary tissue.

 The kidneys possess no overtly moving structures.